 Raymond joined in.
 "And I do believe we met when you set the dumpster at the Methodist church on fire.
 Reverend Crawley's wife whacked you over the head with the Good Book.
 Am I remembering right boys?"

-"Boys, " Cooper said, "you ought to wise up and realize you can't mess with women over sixty in this town."
+"Boys, " Cooper said, "you ought to wise up and realize you are no match for women over sixty in this town."

-"Now," said Officer Hargrove, "you apologize to my mother here, and then Officer Cooper will be taking you in and calling your parents."
+"Now," said Raymond, "you apologize to my mother here, and then Officer Cooper will be taking you in and calling your parents."